nappilil/CS385/Database Management Systems/README.md

 ## Introduction

-Welcome to the README for the VehicleOffice database.
-This document provides an overview of the database, including its schema, instances of the tables, and tasks to be performed.
+This document provides an overview of the vehicle database, including its schema, instances of the tables, and tasks to be performed.

 ## Schema